yuukarii/dotfiles-collection/README.md

 ### External mouse, keyboard delay a bit before responding

 This issue is due to USB suspend mode.
 Try to re-install system.

+### Use ibus-bamboo
+Set the combination to change typing method is Ctrl+Space